brettfazio/CVBallTracking/README.md

 ## Overview

+## Requirements

+The libraries to run the code are cv2, numpy, pandas, and h5py (if trying to run/evaluate on the A2D dataset).

+Additionally access to the YOLO tracker is required but this is already included in the `/src/yolo` folder.

+To run on the A2D dataset, the Release of the dataset itself is also required.
+It is available [here](https://web.eecs.umich.edu/~jjcorso/r/a2d/) and the unzipped folder entitled `Release` should be placed in the `/a2d` directory.

 ## Usage

 The main entry point for this project is `main.py`.
 To avoid errors, please run it from the `src` directory.